 - Melt oil or butter in a large skillet or griddle over medium high heat.

 - Scoop about ⅓ cup of batter into pan to form each pancake.
+Gently tilt the pan from side to side to spread the batter out evenly until the pancake is about ⅓ inch thick.
 Cook until bubbles form and pop on surface of batter and skillet side of pancake is an orange golden brown color (about 3 minutes) then flip and repeat on the other side.

 - Repeat until all batter is used.
 Enjoy warm.